PointmanDev/CalendarTiler/README.md

 An algorithm for aesthetically displaying appointments/events on a calendar, currently implemented in JS (more languages to come).

 # Why?
 At work (https://fieldnimble.com/) we needed a way to display the calendars of many users all at once and have the appointments/visits/events/what-have-you in a clean aesthetically pleasing way.
-So I designed this method and implemented it in JS (my desk was covered in scratch pad paper with little boxes drawn all over them for about 2 weeks, fun times).
+So I designed this algorithm and implemented it in JS (my desk was covered in scratch pad paper with little boxes drawn all over them for about 2 weeks, fun times).

 # How?
 The algorithm works by accepting an array of appointments `A` as an input, where each appointment `a` has a start value `s_a` and an end value `e_a`.
 In principal `s_a` and `e_a` can be any real valued numbers with `s_a < e_a` (however `0 < s_a < e_a <= 24` is a typical use case).